We’ll be looking at two of the more high-tech robotic vacuums in this comparison – the Ecovacs T8 AIVI and Roborock S6 MaxV.

 These machines use LIDAR and SLAM as their primary tools for navigation.

 The cleaning pattern for both robots is similar – starting by going around the edges before moving towards the middle portion.

 Both are adept at navigating through tight spaces without getting lost, thanks to the laser’s precision.

 One difference is Roborock has a third pass, something absent with Ecovacs.

 3. Two-in-One Functionality

 Not only do these robots vacuum, but both also have electronic water tanks for mopping stains.
-Roborock’s water tank has a bigger volume (297 vs. 240 milliliters), so it has a better range.
+Roborock’s water tank has a bigger volume (297 vs. 240 milliliters), which has a better range.

 4. Multiple Map Saving